rywal/Database-Management-System/README.md

 * *Mon, 22 Feb 2016*
    * Ryan added more functionality to the Application, like switches for different functionalities.
-   * Ryan coordinated a to-do list with Victor
    * Nathan added more functionality to select, set_difference, and general functionality.
    * Jonathan Added max_lengths functionality to tables, fixed primary keys in rename and project, defined OPEN and CLOSE, and added a hand_input for run_parser, general formating fixes, and re-did original parser as a boolean test for validility check.
    * Nathan and Jonathan finished the integrated parser.